 Causing another person's death through reckless behavior, or in the commission of another crime but without intent to kill, carries a lighter sentence than most other forms of homicide, like first or second degree murder.
-That's because society, through it's judges and representatives, has determined that it's important to distinguish between the serial killer and the absent minded driver.
+That's because society, (through it's judges and representatives), has determined that it's important to distinguish between the serial killer and the absent minded driver.
+A further distinction is also made between voluntary manslaughter and involuntary manslaughter.
+The penalties and sentencing for voluntary manslaughter is more harsh than involuntary manslaughter penalties and sentencing.

 The base sentence for involuntary manslaughter under federal sentencing guidelines is a 10 to 16 month prison sentence, which increases if the crime was committed through an act of reckless conduct.
 The minimum sentence for involuntary manslaughter committed with an automobile is higher still, although judges may use a certain amount discretion in those cases.